Sec 1 Science Tuition.

 Open-ended answers without the full chain

 "Why does the candle go out under a jar?"
 Student writes "because no oxygen."
 One mark of three.
 The marker wants the chain: combustion needs oxygen → the jar seals out fresh oxygen → the oxygen inside runs out → combustion stops.
 "I knew it, I just couldn't write it out."
-Loses 2 marks per OEQ — and Sec 1 papers have 3-4.
+Can lose 2 marks per OEQ — and Sec 1 papers have 3-4.
 Fix: every open-ended answer drilled in Claim-Evidence-Reasoning from week one, before content gets heavy, so the chain is automatic by the time content load goes up.

 !